 SLOW THE EVOLUTION OF THE DISEASE (and not treat it).

 - prevent the development of secondary hyperparathyroidism

 - manage complications (BP, protein losses in the urine, etc.)

 The main treatment for CRF is diet.
 Good kidney nutrition helps achieve these goals.

-Protein intake must be restricted so as not to increase the quantity of nitrogenous waste but of very good quality so as not to starve the dog.
-The kidney diet will be richer in lipid, which will promote energy intake but by reducing the volume of food and therefore reduce stomach distension during meals and thus the risk of nausea and vomiting.
-Sodium intake will be normal or even slightly reduced to limit the risk of hypertension, but not removed to avoid any risk of cellular imbalance.
-The phosphorus intake will be reduced.
+Protein intake must restrict so as not to increase the quantity of nitrogenous waste.
+But of very good quality so as not to starve the dog.
+The kidney diet will be richer in lipid, which will promote energy intake but by reducing the volume of food.
+And therefore reduce stomach distension during meals and thus the risk of nausea and vomiting.
+Sodium intake will normal or even slightly reduce to limit the risk of hypertension.
+But not removed to avoid any risk of cellular imbalance.
+The phosphorus intake will reduce.
 Water-soluble vitamins are strongly excreted by the kidneys during polyuria, their amounts will be increased.

 The omega3 / omega6 ratio must be balanced, as well as the intake of vitamins E and C, taurine and carotenoid pigments.
 They have a role as antioxidants.

-The rest of the treatment for chronic kidney disease is aimed at avoiding secondary pathologies.
+The rest of the treatment for chronic kidney disease aims at avoiding secondary pathologies.

 The administration of ACE inhibitors and calcium channel blockers will help limit hypertension.

 Phosphorus chelators can be added if the phosphatemia is still too high.